miyagawa/cpanminus/README.md

 This script just automates that.

-## How does this module get the CPAN index?
+## Zero-conf?
+How does this module get/parse/update the CPAN index?

-It scrapes http://search.cpan.org/.
+It scrapes the site http://search.cpan.org/.
 Yes, it's horrible and fragile.

+## Configuration

-Fetched files are unpacked in `~/.cpanm`
+Fetched files are unpacked in `~/.cpanm` but you can configure with `CPANMINUS_HOME` environment variable.

 ## What do you need to run this?